rene-richter/moderncpp/docs/25_algorithms.md

 with implications on the _efficiency_ of algorithms.

 Example: Rotate a sequence of data by a given number of elements.

 Exercise: Implement an efficient algorithm for each category of iterators.

 ## Time complexity

 The number of necessary operations depends on how many (N) elements are in a sequence.
-Typical time complexities are (from fast to slow):
+Typical time complexities in _Big-O notation_ are (from fast to slow):

 * logarithmic O(log N)
 * linear O(N)